africanproofs/provider-register/README.md

     - location: {Object} - Physical location of the infrastructure
         - name: Location in human readable format [City, State]
         - country: Country code [XX] in accordance to [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
-        - latitude: Latitude in decimal degrees
+        - latitude: Latitude in decimal
-        - longitude: Longitude in decimal degrees
+        - longitude: Longitude in decimal
     - rpc_endpoint: Chain RPC endpoint - Omit if public point is not provided.
     - ws_endpoint: Chain WS endpoint - Omit if public point is not provided.